facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 <iframe width="650" height="315" src="//www.youtube.com/embed/CP3lvm5Ppqo" frameborder="0" allowfullscreen></iframe>

-On a related news, the next [React SF Meetup](http://www.meetup.com/ReactJS-San-Francisco/events/195518392/) is going to be from Prezi: [“Immediate Mode on the Web: How We Implemented the Prezi Viewer in JavaScript”](https://medium.com/prezi-engineering/how-and-why-prezi-turned-to-javascript-56e0ca57d135).
+In related news, the next [React SF Meetup](http://www.meetup.com/ReactJS-San-Francisco/events/195518392/) will be from Prezi: [“Immediate Mode on the Web: How We Implemented the Prezi Viewer in JavaScript”](https://medium.com/prezi-engineering/how-and-why-prezi-turned-to-javascript-56e0ca57d135).
 While not in React, their tech is really awesome and shares a lot of React's design principles and perf optimizations.

 ## Using React and KendoUI Together

-One of the strength of React is that it plays nicely with other libraries.
+One of the strengths of React is that it plays nicely with other libraries.
 Jim Cowart proved it by writing a tutorial that explains how to write [React component adapters for KendoUI](http://www.ifandelse.com/using-reactjs-and-kendoui-together/).

 <figure><a href="http://www.ifandelse.com/using-reactjs-and-kendoui-together/"><img src="/react/img/blog/kendoui.png" /></a></figure>